 DPU staff continues to work with the other San Juan Generating Station (SJGS) owners on the potential shut down of the Station on June 30, 2022.
 DPU was notified by the City of Farmington that it is pursuing along with Enchant Energy, a carbon sequestration project that would allow the SJGS to remain open beyond the 2022 Agreement expiration date.
-DPU notified the parties that Los Alamos County will be exiting the facility in 2022 as planned, iron out the contractual details related to future plant closure obligations.
+DPU notified the parties that Los Alamos County will be exiting the facility in 2022 as planned, however, it supports this endeavor if there is no cost to the county.
+Should Farmington and Enchant Energy move forward, DPU will work with them and other SJGS owners to iron out the contractual details related to future plant closure obligations.